IdentityPython/pysaml2/doc/howto/sp.rst

     remember information received from IdPs and AAs.
 If a file name is given that file will be used for persistent storage of the cache.

+wayf
+    The webpage where the WAYF service is situated.

 An example::

     [plugin:saml2sp]